mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ![rxntime_vs_meantime.png]({{site.baseurl}}/images/rxntime_vs_meantime.png)

 I circled the cohort of Parkinson's patients who had very fast reaction times in the plot above.
 My hypothesis for why this effect occurs is that it has to do with the wording of the memory game, which never instructs users to tap quickly, but rather, focuses only on a user clicking the correct order of flowers.
-Non Parkinson's patients, being less anxious about their reaction times than Parkinson's patients, might take a longer pause on average to think about their response before completing the memory task.
+Parkinson's patients are likely clicking quickly because they are employing 'compensational strategies', which are techniques that have been developed to overcome the slowed reaction caused by Parkinson's.
+Non-Parkinson's patients, on the other hand, might tend to take a pause to assemble their response before completing the memory task.
+Therefore, this feature is likely identifying the subset of Parkinson's patients that are using compensational strategies, which is not fundamentally predictive of the Parkinson's disease state and so is not a desired outcome from the study.
 Careful rewording of the game instructions might remove this anomoly, and help to emphasize more the features that matter most, i.e., the timing and distance from flower centers.

 ## Do the meds work?